People for the Ethical Treatment of Animals: Ingrid Newkirk

-In 1980, after her divorce, she met Alex Pacheco, a political science major at George Washington University.
-He volunteered at the shelter where she worked, and they fell in love and began living together.
-Newkirk read Peter Singer's influential book, Animal Liberation (1975), and in March 1980, she persuaded Pacheco to join her in forming People for the Ethical Treatment of Animals, at that point just "five people in a basement", as Newkirk described it.
+Ingrid Newkirk co-founded PETA with Alex Pacheco in March 1980.
+Inspired by Peter Singer's 1975 book, Animal Liberation, Newkirk persuaded Pacheco to join her in forming the organization, at that point just "five people in a basement", as Newkirk described it.
 They were mostly students and members of the local vegetarian society, but the group included a friend of Pacheco's from the UK, Kim Stallwood, a British activist who went on to become the national organizer of the British Union for the Abolition of Vivisection.